 Documentation is one thing that most employees loathe, especially when it needs to be done periodically for a large number of clients and co-workers and more so when it needs to be tailored to meet each one’s needs and expectations.
 The task is not only an arduous and time-consuming one but also brings down organizational productivity significantly.
-Employees feel satisfied on accomplishment of tasks that challenge them and require their precious skill-set.
+Employees feel satisfied with the accomplishment of tasks that challenge them and require their precious skill-set.
 Documentation or report-writing is nowhere close to that.

 Leading firms have taken a step ahead by delegating the task of report-writing to an artificial intelligence-enabled solution based on Natural Language Generation (NLG).
-Such a platform seamlessly integrates into your existing architecture and saves you a huge number of hours each day.
+Such an automated report writing platform seamlessly integrates into your existing architecture and saves you a huge number of hours each day.
 It is secure and reliable, having been configured with the knowledge and expertise of your best workers.
 It is fed with data in a structured format, which it thoroughly analyzes and crisp narratives in conversational language are produced as the output, within a matter of seconds.
 Reports can be generated for everyone- ranging from the junior-most employee to the director, and even clients - all in the style and tone of your organization.
 What’s more, the platform does away with human errors and doesn’t even ask for sick leaves!

 It can be used across various domains for a multitude of purposes, some of which have been listed below:-